dominikgoeller/DeepAutoQC/README.md

 ### How to use <a name="using_scripts"></a>

+After installing the package using `pip install .` from the main directory, the scripts can be accessed from the command line.

-To use these scripts, run them with the `-d` flag specifying the directory containing the SVG reports and the `-s` flag specifying the directory where the processed images and pickle files will be saved.
+Use the `skullstrip_parser` and `tsnr_parser` commands with the `-d` flag specifying the directory containing the SVG reports and the `-s` flag specifying the directory where the processed images and pickle files will be saved.

 For example:

 ```
-python skull-strip_parser.py -d /path/to/reports -s /path/to/save/directory
+skullstrip_parser.py -d /path/to/reports -s /path/to/save/directory
-python tsnr_parser.py -d /path/to/reports -s /path/to/save/directory
+tsnr_parser.py -d /path/to/reports -s /path/to/save/directory
 ```

 If you want to review the images manually and label them as usable or unusable, add the `-u` flag:

 ```
-python skull-strip_parser.py -d /path/to/reports -s /path/to/save/directory -u
+skullstrip_parser.py -d /path/to/reports -s /path/to/save/directory -u
-python tsnr_parser.py -d /path/to/reports -s /path/to/save/directory -u
+tsnr_parser.py -d /path/to/reports -s /path/to/save/directory -u
 ```

 ### Output <a name="output"></a>